danielbyler/model-describer/README.rst

 Managing Output Length
 ----------------------

 Many times, models will have hundreds (or more) of independent variables.
-To downselect those to a more managable number, and improve the quality of the output, we recommend using the featureDict parameter (present in both functions).
+To select a more managable number of variables,use the featureDict parameter (present in both functions).
 By feeding in a dictionary like ``{'var1' : 'Gender' , 'var2' : 'Race' }``, you will make the HTML output only print output relating to var1 and var2.
 Also, instead of displaying the name in your dataframe, the HTML file will display the name you give it in your dictionary.

 Supported Machine Learning Libraries
 ====================================